riverbed/Riverbed-Community-Toolkit/NetIM/Azure-Cloud-Cookbooks/101-netim-simple-demo/README.md

     - Region: Select an Azure Region
 3. Fill the parameters
     - Location: leave as it is or set an Azure Region to deploy the resources, e.g. francecentral
+    - Jumpbox Username: Default is riverbed-community
+    - Jumpbox Password: Set a password with enough complexity (8 characters lengths, 1 or more numeric, 1 or more special char)
     - Version: Select the NetIM version among the version supported by the template
-    - Jumpbox Username: Default is riverbed-community
-    - Jumpbox Passowrd: Set a password with enough complexity (8 characters lengths, 1 or more numeric, 1 or more special char)
 4. Hit "Review + create", then hit "Create"
 5. Wait for the deployment, approximately 30 min to 1h depending on the region.